learn-co-students/se-west-042224-Phase-1-JavaScript-Inventory-Tool/04_Communicating_with_the_Server/assets/slides.md

 ## Lecture Goals

 - Explore the request-response cycle
-- Review the differences between Server and Client
+- Review the differences between Server and Client {.fragment}
-- List the different HTTP Verbs + corresponding actions
+- List the different HTTP Verbs + corresponding actions {.fragment}
-- Observe how to send GET requests using `.fetch()`
+- Observe how to send GET requests using `.fetch()` {.fragment}
-- Explain what Asynchronous means in JavaScript
+- Explain what Asynchronous means in JavaScript {.fragment}
-- Explain why Promises are important in JavaScript
+- Explain why Promises are important in JavaScript {.fragment}
-- Observe:
+- Observe: {.fragment}
-  - Handling promises and errors using `.then()` and `.catch()`
+  - Handling promises and errors using `.then()` and `.catch()` {.fragment}
-  - Using json-server to create a local API
+  - Using json-server to create a local API {.fragment}
-  - Rendering data to the browser window after a fetch request
+  - Rendering data to the browser window after a fetch request {.fragment}

 ---